 When asked about his experience in Egyptian prison, Fahmy described Egypt’s lack of adherence to international human rights obligations, sharing how for one month in solitary confinement he had little food, no access to sunlight, and no medical treatment for his broken shoulder.
 He shared techniques he used to maintain his mental health while in prison, which included conducting mock political interviews with notorious prisoners from their cells and reading inspirational books by Nelson Mandela and Viktor Frankl.
 Mandela’s books taught him about “tragic optimism” as a means of turning suffering into achievement.

 Public support was crucial to Fahmy’s release.
 He criticized the former Harper government for not advocating directly with Egypt on his behalf, and expressed thanks to the Canadian Journalists for Freedom of Expression, the Committee to Protect Journalists, Amnesty International and the Media Legal Defence Initiative, who were “instrumental” in his release.

 His experience has inspired him to found the Fahmy Foundation, which will provide financial and legal support to journalists imprisoned abroad.
 “I wake up every morning anticipating that my story will play out again someplace else.”
 He stressed that the only way for him to achieve full closure from his ordeal would be if journalists had the required security to operate on the ground.
 He also plans, in conjunction with Amnesty International, to submit recommendations to the Canadian government regarding better protection for Canadians imprisoned abroad.

-The open forum was jointly hosted by Allard Hall’s International Justice and Human Rights Clinic and the Allard Prize for International Integrity.
+The open forum was jointly hosted by The Peter A. Allard School of Law’s International Justice and Human Rights Clinic and the Allard Prize for International Integrity.